 Quuu began life as a way for the two to save time and effort sourcing great content to share on social media.
 A common problem felt by many business owners, too busy to carve out time in the day to so manually.
 The resulting tool used a unique set of rules and human intervention to handpick only the most compelling content.

-Quuu Promote was their way of injecting submissions into that big bank of content suggestions and opening up a new revenue stream.
+Quuu Promote was their way of injecting submissions into that big bank of content suggestions and opening up a new revenue stream - people after a content promotion service.
 Fast forward to today and Quuu has served up more than 22 million content suggestions to its users, and counting!

 This is part-review, part-experiment.
 Having built up a reasonable body of reviews and interviews on Surges.co it was time for my lockdown side-project to spread its wings and attract new eyeballs to the website.
-Quuu Promote is very strict about the content it will allow on the platform, but I was confident Surges would pass their quality threshold.
+Quuu Promote is very strict about the content it will allow on the platform.
+I was confident Surges would pass their quality threshold but they’d much rather promote content such as blog posts, long form content and news stories than reviews and interviews.
+Still, I was good.

-I’m all for automating existing workstreams so decided to put the $75 per month ‘Automatic’ subscription tier to the test, signing up as a paid member for one month.
+I’m all for automating existing workstreams so decided to put the $75 p/m all-inclusive ‘Automatic’ subscription tier to the test.

 The package includes Quuu Promote creating three variations of every post (one for each social network), adding custom hashtags, selecting the most relevant categories, adding @usernames and more.
 That’s a lot of time saved over the more manual $50 entry tier.